Market Chains: Consecration and Creativity in the Market for Modern Art

 Book manuscript under contract, Princeton University Press

-In this contribution both to economic sociology and to the sociology of culture, I explore the remarkable growth of the art market and its influence on economic success and creativity in the heyday of French modernism.
-Using network analytical methods and fine-grained business data, I reveal the concrete social organization of market intermediaries involved in the promotion of modern art in Paris between 1870 and 1930.
-I show how a growing population of galleries gradually coalesced into a status hierarchy systematically processing the economic careers of artists – what I refer to as a market chain.
-These galleries, I argue, were instrumental in shaping the value of modern art by upholding the belief that modern artists could be sorted into a reliable hierarchy of quality.
-This provided a sense of order and stability in an otherwise anomic field.
-I refer to this phenomenon as consecration, a previously under-theorized process of valuation and a powerful driver of inequality.
+In this contribution both to economic sociology and to the sociology of culture, I explore the remarkable growth of the art market and its influence on the economic success and creativity of artists in the heyday of French modernism.
+Building on the most comprehensive database ever collected on that market – including a complete record of over 16,000 artists' exhibitions in Paris galleries between 1870 and 1930, a systematic record of artists' prices at auction in that period, and a unique set of administrative and business archives describing the market's day-to-day operations – I show how a growing population of market intermediaries gradually coalesced into a status hierarchy systematically processing the careers of artists – what I refer to as a market chain.
+These intermediaries, I argue, were instrumental in shaping the value of modern art by consecrating the field of modernism, i.e. by upholding the belief that modern artists could be sorted into a reliable hierarchy of quality.
+This provided a sense of order and stability to an otherwise anomic field, premised on aesthetic revolution and on the constant overthrowing of established standards of worth.